Lvxiang713/WDD_T2DMprediction/README.md

 For example:

-WDD-KNN: python KNNtrain.py --gamma=0.125 --data_path=yourdata.csv --out_Path=/anyPath
+WDD-KNN: python KNNtrain.py --gamma=0.125 --data_path=yourdata.csv --out_path=/anyPath

-MVT-WDD-DI: python DItrain.py --gamma=1 --delta=0.25 --data_path=yourdata.csv --out_Path=/anyPath
+MVT-WDD-DI: python DItrain.py --gamma=1 --delta=0.25 --data_path=yourdata.csv --out_path=/anyPath

-MVT-WDD-BF: python BFtrain.py --gamma=8 --lam=32 --data_path=yourdata.csv --out_Path=/anyPath
+MVT-WDD-BF: python BFtrain.py --gamma=8 --lam=32 --data_path=yourdata.csv --out_path=/anyPath

 After training, the output will be stored in a .pk file.
 The performance of the 10-fold cross validation will be stored in score.txt.
-All of these output files could be found in out_Path.
+All of these output files could be found in out_path.

 For prediction code, the basic usage is: